 Rule 18.01 of the Rules requires the defendant to respond within 20 days if the defendant is served in Ontario, 40 days if they are served elsewhere in Canada or in the United States, and 60 days if they are served anywhere else.
 The defendant is entitled to an additional 10 days if they file a Notice of Intent to Defend.

 A party that does not respond can be noted in Default, and the Plaintiff may obtain an order of the Court in their favour.

-The Examination for Discovery is simply a meeting between the parties and the lawyers, where each lawyer will have the opportunity to question the other party about certain particulars of the case.
+Oral discovery is simply a meeting between the parties and the lawyers, where each lawyer will have the opportunity to question the other party about certain particulars of the case.
 The meeting is held in the presence of a Court official, known as an Examiner, who will transcribe what is said during Discovery.
 The parties must tell the truth, and are, in fact, required to swear an oath to do so.

 If the case is brought in the cities of Toronto, Ottawa or Essex County (Windsor), then Rule 75.1.02 of the Rules indicate that the parties must attend to settle their matter with the assistance of a mediator.
 This is known as Alternative Dispute Resolution.
 Such a meeting will be reported to the Courts, and documents will need to be filed indicating the successful completion of the mediation.
 The meeting is also required to take place within 120 days of the filing of the Statement of Defence.
 Many cases settle out of Court during mediation.